akarazhev/tech-workbook/design-patterns/design-patterns.md

 In plain words:

-> Using the proxy pattern, it lets the algorithm vary independently from clients that use it.
+> Using the strategy pattern, it lets the algorithm vary independently from clients that use it.